KT12/meetup_notes/Kaiser_Fung_resume_review.md

 Think like a hiring manager - highlight what you have in your experience.

 A lot of data science is cleaning up other people's messes.
-Debate is messy like climate change.
+Know what you're getting into.

+Data science also has a lot of debate.
+Similar to climate change, where even though there is plenty of evidence people debate endlessly.

-If you are not already in the field necessary to have a competitive resume.
+If you are not already in the field, necessary to have a competitive resume.

 3 broad categories in the discipline, skill sets and types are different:
 * Data Science - attached to engineering or product team, production code (if something breaks on a website they will call you).
 Delivering software.
 Possibly need Ph.D.
 An IT discipline.
 Need to repeat same procedure over and over.
 Work on automation.